facebook-devc-latam/oakbot-intro/README.md

 ![](https://scontent-mia3-2.xx.fbcdn.net/v/t39.2178-6/13331609_660771177408445_306127577_n.png?oh=b2c73c9b6a96d514e26b312d507df043&oe=5A87674C)

-* Enter your ngrok url with the webhook route (e.g. <https://99fca400.ngrok.io/webhook>) into the callback url field
+* Enter your ngrok url, with the `/webhook` route added (e.g. <https://99fca400.ngrok.io/webhook>) into the callback url field

 * Enter the value of your VALIDATION_TOKEN into the verify token field